HyperTars/Greloupis/documents/Proposal.md

 - The system should be highly available.
 Consistency can take a hit (in the interest of availability); if a user doesn’t see a video for a while, it should be fine.
 - Users should have a real time experience while watching videos and should not feel any lag.

-- *Not in scope*: Video recommendations, most popular videos, channels, subscriptions, watch later, favorites, etc.
+- *Not in scope*: Video recommendations, subscriptions, watch later, etc.

 ## Assumptions

 - We assume that all videos we collect from the Internet are legal and valid
 - We assume that some users will actively contribute their experiences and reviews to the system after they watch a video
-- We assume that users will not arbitrarily give their ratings and reviews to a video
+- We assume that users will not arbitrarily give their reviews to a video

 ## Architecture Design